0%

 Google Analytics

-In the SEO landscape, Google Analytics is a critical tool for tracking, measuring, and analyzing your website’s performance.
+In the SEO landscape, Google Analytics is a critical tool for tracking, measuring, and analysing your website’s performance.

-Over the years, Google Analytics has evolved into a robust platform that provides invaluable insights into quantitative metrics like pageviews or bounce rates and qualitative aspects like user behavior and interaction.
+Over the years, Google Analytics has evolved into a robust platform that provides invaluable insights into quantitative metrics, such as page views or bounce rates, and qualitative aspects, including user behaviour and interaction.

 The tool is, in essence, your window into understanding how visitors interact with your website, what content they find valuable, and where bottlenecks in your user experience may be hurting your SEO efforts.